CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Abstract

 \section{Abstract}

-We address the problem of Embodied Reference Understanding, which involves predicting the object that a person in the scene is referring to through both pointing gesture and language.
-Accurately identifying the referent requires multimodal understanding: integrating textual instructions, visual pointing, and scene context.
-However, existing methods often struggle to effectively leverage visual clues for disambiguation.
-We also observe that, while the referent is often aligned with the head-to-fingertip line, it occasionally aligns more closely with the wrist-to-fingertip line.
-Therefore, relying on a single line assumption can be overly simplistic and may lead to suboptimal performance.
+We address Embodied Reference Understanding, the task of predicting the object a person in the scene refers to through pointing gesture and language.
+This requires multimodal reasoning over text, visual pointing cues, and scene context, yet existing methods often fail to fully exploit visual disambiguation signals.
+We also observe that while the referent often aligns with the head-to-fingertip direction, in many cases it aligns more closely with the wrist-to-fingertip direction, making a single-line assumption overly limiting.
 To address this, we propose a dual-model framework, where one model learns from the head-to-fingertip direction and the other from the wrist-to-fingertip direction.
-We further introduce a Gaussian ray heatmap representation of these lines and use them as input to provide a strong supervisory signal that encourages the model to better attend to pointing cues.
-To combine the strengths of both models, we present the CLIP-Aware Pointing Ensemble module, which performs a hybrid ensemble based on CLIP features.
-Additionally, we propose an object center prediction head as an auxiliary task to further enhance referent localization.
-We validate our approach through extensive experiments and analysis on the benchmark YouRefIt dataset, achieving an improvement of approximately 4 mAP at the 0.25 IoU threshold.
+We introduce a Gaussian ray heatmap representation of these lines and use them as input to provide a strong supervisory signal that encourages the model to better attend to pointing cues.
+To fuse their complementary strengths, we present the CLIP-Aware Pointing Ensemble module, which performs a hybrid ensemble guided by CLIP features.
+We further incorporate an auxiliary object center prediction head to enhance referent localization.
+We validate our approach on YouRefIt, achieving 75.0 mAP at 0.25 IoU, alongside state-of-the-art CLIP and $C_D$ scores, and demonstrate its generality on unseen CAESAR and ISL Pointing, showing robust performance across benchmarks.